 Fortunately, all 870 miles of rivers and streams identified by the agency as eligible for potential Wild & Scenic River protection are included in all the action alternatives identified in the draft plans, including the preferred Alternative C. That means the Forest Service will be required to manage these eligible streams to protect their free flowing character and outstanding natural and cultural values regardless of which alternative is chosen.
 Unfortunately, even this expansion inventory leaves out key streams, including Dexter Canyon on the Inyo Forest, Salmon and Trout Creeks on the Sequoia Forest, and lower Dinkey Creek on the Sierra.

-The 90-day public comment period on the draft plans has begun and comments are due by August 25, 2016.
-To ensure that more than 2.5% of the unprotected roadless inventory in this iconic landscape is protected as Wilderness and more waterways determined eligible for Wild & Scenic protection, advocates must show up at public meetings, submit comments supporting Wilderness and Wild Rivers to the Forest Service, mobilize their friends to get involved, and get out there and explore these threatened wild places before its too late.
+The extended public comment periods for these draft plans ended in November 2016.
+To ensure that more than 2.5% of the unprotected roadless inventory in this iconic landscape is protected as wilderness and more waterways determined eligible for wild and scenic protection, advocates must show up at public meetings, submit comments supporting Wilderness and Wild Rivers to the Forest Service, mobilize their friends to get involved, and get out there and explore these threatened wild places before its too late.